This page addresses some of the typical questions

 and most water runs off the surface.
 As a result,

-we can be out on the trail even after a stiff rain.
+we can be out on the trail even after a hard rain.

 we run "snow or no snow."
 Because snow here